-There are pros and cons for everything that we do in life.
+There are pros and cons to everything that we do in life.

-In this blog, I’m going to talk about the pros and cons of being a notary loan signing agent who works for loan signing services and notary signing agents who bypass those signing services and works directly with escrow officers, loan officers, and real estate agents.
+In this blog, I’m going to talk about the pros and cons of being a notary loan signing agent who works for loan signing services and notary signing agents who bypass those signing services and work directly with escrow officers, loan officers, and real estate agents.

 Watch the Video:

 Before I start, let me first say that this is all personal preference.
 What may be a pro to one person may be a con to someone else.
 But the none-the-less.
 Let's get started.

 First, what are the pros of using loan signing services to get business?

 1) No sales are required - To get loan signing service business, you simply enter your name in databases and wait for the phone to ring.
 It’s like leads just fall in your lap.

 2) You are only judged by your work - Punctuality, thoroughness, and not missing signature or dates are key.
 You are not judged by what you look like, what you drive, or how many times a week you deliver Starbucks coffee.

 3) No peer-to-peer interaction to get business or process orders - You simply get an order.
 Complete that order.
 Drop off in FedEx.
 And the appointment is done.

 These are the primary reasons why people love signing service business.

 But what are some of the cons to working for loan signing service companies?

 1) You split the fee with the signing service.
 You usually get around $100 per appointment and I've heard as low as $60, leaving about $50 to $90 on the table for every signing that you do.

 2) You have to actually print the loans docs out since signing services email the loan docs to you.
 Therefore, you’ll need a dual tray printer, a printer that prints legal and letter, along with a supply of ink and paper.
 This additional cost can affect your bottom line.